 However, if multiple agents give you quotes for the same coverage, the premiums should be exactly the same as long as they quote the same underwriting category with the same benefits.

 An experienced specialist will ask you detailed questions about your health and family history.
-If they don't, you should find another agent.
+If the insurance agent or advisor does not have many detailed questions, you should find another agent.

 Premium differences for the same coverage will be due to the underwriting class they use (preferred, select, standard, substandard), in addition to your gender, spousal or partner discounts, the amount of benefit, and "riders" that are added to the policy.